Uniqueness in Haken's Theorem: Sweepouts, spines, and labels for the graphic

 \section{Sweepouts, spines, and labels for the graphic}

-Here we briefly review the classical sweep-out technology on $M = A \cup_T B$. $A$ (and also $B$) is a compression-body, which can be viewed (dually to the original definition in \cite{Bo}) as a compact connected orientable $3$-manifold obtained from a (possibly disconnected) surface $\times I$ by attaching $1$-handles to surface $\times \{1\}$.
-The boundary of $A$ is the disjoint union of $\bdd_- A =$ surface $\times \{0\}$ and a connected surface denoted $\bdd_+ A$.
-From its construction we see that $A$ deformation retracts to the union of $\bdd_- A$ and the cores of the $1$-handles, where the latter are extended down through $\bdd_- A \times I$ via the product structure.
+Here we briefly review the classical sweep-out technology on $M = A \cup_T B$.
+Here $A$ (and similarly $B$) is a compression-body, with $\bdd_+ A = T$ and $\bdd_-A = (\bdd A) - T = \bdd M \cap A$.
+This means that $A$ can be viewed (dually to the original definition in \cite{Bo}) as a compact connected orientable $3$-manifold obtained from $\bdd_- A \times I$ (which may be disconnected) by attaching $1$-handles to $\bdd_- A \times \{1\}$.
+From this construction we see that $A$ deformation retracts to the union of $\bdd_- A$ and the cores of the $1$-handles, where the latter are extended down through $\bdd_- A \times I$ via the product structure.

-More generally, a {\em spine} $\Sss$ of $A$ is the union of $\bdd_- A$ and a certain type of graph in $A$: all valence $1$ vertices in the graph lie on $\bdd_- A$, and $A$ deformation retracts to $\Sss$; indeed $A - \Sss \cong \bdd_+ A \times (0, 1]$.
-(Sometimes we will not distinguish between $\Sss$ and a thin regular neighborhood of $\Sss$.) $A$ has many spines, but in an argument that goes back to Whitehead \cite{Wh} (who was concerned with spheres, not disks) one can change one spine to any other by a sequence of ``edge-slides'', in which one edge is slid over others and along $\bdd_- A$ \cite[Section 1]{ST}.
+More generally, a {\em spine} $\Sss$ of a compression body $C$ is the union of $\bdd_- C$ and a certain type of graph in $C$: all valence $1$ vertices in the graph lie on $\bdd_- C$; all other vertices have valence $3$; and $C$ deformation retracts to $\Sss$; indeed $C - \Sss \cong \bdd_+ C \times (0, 1]$.
+(Sometimes we will not distinguish between $\Sss$ and a thin regular neighborhood of $\Sss$.) $C$ has many spines, but in an argument that goes back to Whitehead \cite{Wh} (who was concerned with spheres, not disks) one can change one spine (viewed topologically) to any other by a sequence of ``edge-slides'', in which one edge is slid over others and along $\bdd_- C$ \cite[Section 1]{ST}, \cite[Proposition 3.4]{Sc}.

+A properly embedded annulus in a compression body $C$ is {\em spanning} if its two boundary components lie, one each, in $\bdd_+ C$ and $\bdd_- C$.
+A disjoint collection $\calA$ of spanning annuli is {\em vertical} if there is a complete collection of meridian disks $\Delta$ for $C$ that is disjoint from $\calA$ and $\calA$ is vertical in $C - \eta(\Delta) \cong \bdd_- C \times I$.
+(It suffices that $\Delta$ be disjoint from a vertical spanning arc in each annulus \cite[Proposition 2.5]{Sc}).

+Let $E \subset C$ be a disjoint collection of vertical annuli, essential disks and essential spheres.
+Essentially the same argument as in \cite[Section 1]{ST} shows that there is a spine $\Sss$ for $C$ with the properties:

+\begin{enumerate}[a)] \item Each annulus in $E$ intersects $\Sss$ only in $\bdd_- C$. \item Each disk in $E$ whose boundary lies on $\bdd_+ C$ intersects $\Sss$ in a single point in an edge. \item Each sphere in $E$ intersects $\Sss$ in a single point in an edge. \item Each disk in $E$ whose boundary lies on $\bdd_- C$ intersects $\Sss$ only in $\bdd_- C$. \end{enumerate} See Figure \ref{fig:comports}.